|Volvo B9TL (CDGE)|

 |Emission Standard||Euro III|

 The Volvo B9TL is a rear-engined low-floor double-decker transit bus built by Volvo Buses since 2002.
 It is the successor to the older Volvo B10TL “Super Olympian” and the Volvo B7TL.
-The bus is popular in the United Kingdom, Hong Kong and Singapore, and is currently the single most common model of transit bus in Singapore.
+The bus is popular in the United Kingdom, Hong Kong and Singapore, and is currently the single most common model of city bus in Singapore.

 In 2006, the first 200 units of the Volvo B9TL were brought in by SBS Transit.
 These units were Euro III-compliant and bodied locally by ComfortDelgro Engineering (the engineering arm of SBS Transit’s parent company, ComfortDelgro).
 The bodywork was based off the Volvo B10TL (PSV/CDGE) demonstrator which was designed in cooperation with PSV International.